 Q: I get some of my prescriptions through Medicare Part B. Now what?

-A: You'll continue to receive them through Part B. Prescriptions received as part of a physician's services, due to surgery, along with certain Part B prescription drugs, are covered through Part B. Please contact us if you need more information.
+A: You'll continue to get them through Part B. Prescriptions received as part of a physician's services or due to surgery, along with certain Part B prescription drugs, are covered through Part B. Please contact us if you need more information.

 Q: What if I'm on a limited income or cannot afford my prescription drugs?

-A: You may qualify for extra help from the federal government—and if you're eligible, this assistance could really reduce the cost of your drugs.
+A: You may qualify for Extra Help from the federal government.
+If you're eligible, you can get assistance with paying your premiums and co-pays.
 Learn more about Extra Help.

 Q: I was at the pharmacy and was told I do not have coverage.
 What should I do?

 Q: I filled my prescription at a CVS Pharmacy and was charged the standard retail cost-sharing.
 I thought CVS offers preferred cost-sharing.